The Generalized Second Law implies a Quantum Singularity Theorem: Does it still work for Quantum Gravity?

+Not all of the results in this article require probing the quantum gravity regime.
+For example, the absence of traversable wormholes (section \ref{black}) or warp drives (section \ref{warp}) is interesting even perturbatively, in the weak semiclassical regime (\#1).
+That is because there exist classical solutions that are right on the edge of violating these results, so that a violation could be seen even perturbatively.
+(For warp drives, consider pertrubations to the vacuum solution.
+For traversable wormholes, perturb the eternal black hole.)\footnote{Of course, if these results continue to hold even in even more quantum spacetimes (regimes \#2-4), for the reasons suggested below, so much the better.}

+But the usefulness of the no-go results concerning singularity theorems and baby universes (sections \ref{black}-\ref{begin}) depends on their applicability to the region near the singularity.
+Consider a spacetime whose classical evolution has a singularity, and suppose that some resolution of the singularity \emph{were} possible.
+Necessarily, any resolution of the singularity would have to involve nonperturbative effects, and therefore the weak semiclassical regime (\#1) will be insufficient to resolve the singularity.\footnote{As a general mathematical fact, when singularities in some function are resolved, the resolution tends to be nonperturbative.
+At any finite order in perturbation theory the singularity typically gets more divergent rather than less divergent.
+A simple example: if you Taylor expand the function $f(x) = 1/(x^2 + a^2)$ in $a$ around $a = 0$, each term in the Taylor series is progressively \emph{more} divergent with respect to $x$, but at finite positive values of $a$, there is no singularity.
+I would like to thank Ed Witten for pointing out this issue.}

-Which of these regimes is physically relevant for the no-go results?
-The first thing to notice is that all of the results in section \ref{app} involve two distinct locations on the same null-surface $N$, which can be separated by an arbitrarily affine distance $\Delta \lambda$ (given any fixed choice of $\lambda$).
-First it is argued that the generalized entropy is decreasing somewhere on the null surface, say at location $X$.
-The GSL implies that such an $N$ cannot be a horizon.
-This result is then applied in a different region $R$ to show that there can be no infinite worldline $W$ in $R$.
-For example, in the case of the Big Bang result, the region $R$ is the region near the would-be initial singularity when the universe was very hot and dense, while $X$ may be taken to be the present-day cosmology, which is very well-described by classical general relativity.
-The analysis of region $X$ by itself can therefore be carried out entirely in the weak semiclassical regime.
-The applications of Theorems 1 and 2 to region $X$ is insensitive to any quantum gravity effects. $X$ is also the only location at which we used a formula for the generalized entropy $S_\mathrm{gen}$, so quantum gravity corrections to $S_\mathrm{gen}$ are irrelevant.
+However, there is still hope for a useful result.
+The key thing to notice is that these results involve two distinct locations on the same null-surface $N$, separated by some null interval $\Delta \lambda$.
+The region $X$ near the quantum trapped surface may be weakly coupled, even while the classically singular region $Y$ is strongly coupled.
+Near $X$, it can be shown that the generalized entropy is decreasing somewhere on the null surface.
+Then the GSL implies that $N$ cannot be a causal horizon.
+Near $Y$, we use the fact that $N$ is not a horizon to show that there can be no infinite worldline $W$ in $Y$.

+For example, in the case of the Big Bang result, the region $Y$ is the region near\footnote{and before, if the singularity is resolved} the classical would-be initial singularity when the universe was very hot and dense, while $X$ may be taken to be the present-day cosmology, which is very well-described by classical general relativity.
+The analysis of region $X$ by itself can therefore be carried out entirely in the weak semiclassical regime (\#1).
+Thus, the applications of Theorems 1 and 2 to region $X$ are insensitive to quantum gravity effects. $X$ is also the only location at which we used a formula for the generalized entropy $S_\mathrm{gen}$, so quantum gravity corrections to the formula for $S_\mathrm{gen}$ are irrelevant to the validity of the result.